Agent threatens to arrest reporter near San Diego border wall

 IMPERIAL BEACH, Calif.
-(Border Report) — During a beach cleanup on Saturday on a part of beach that borders Tijuana, Mexico, a U.S. Border Patrol agent threatened to arrest a journalist, and admonished several people for being too close to the border wall.
+(Border Report) — During a beach cleanup on Saturday on a part of a beach that borders Tijuana, Mexico, a U.S. Border Patrol agent threatened to arrest a journalist and admonished several people for being too close to the border wall.

 The agent drove down a sandy hill quickly and circled around and jumped out of his vehicle and said: “You want to get arrested?
 You’re about to be arrested right now.”
 He then grabbed for a pair of handcuffs and came toward the reporter who was questioning why they couldn’t be in that area.